Blurb: A frontier world. One Sheriff. And all the action one Spaceport can’t hold. Darklanding is the wild, wild west of known space.

 Faced with a dangerous collapse that could kill hundreds of workers, he leaps into action and gets the story of Darklanding started.
 Fans of Firefly, Bonanza, and Tombstone will love this new series.
 Join us today and every 18 days, you’ll get a new episode of Darklanding.

-I’ve still been in this kind of rut.
+My Review: I’ve still been in this kind of rut.

 Or maybe it’s not a rut, but a serious lack of attention.
 Maybe I’m suffering some sort of Millennial ADD… Whatever it is, it has been affecting my ability to finish a novel.
 I usually get bored about halfway through and end up setting the story aside.
 So lately I’ve just been reading short stories and novellas when I have free time.